valkey-io/valkey-doc/topics/modules-intro.md

 to use a specific version of the API.

-If the API version is wrong, the name is already taken, or there are other similar errors, the function will return `REDISMODULE_ERR`, and the module `OnLoad` function should return ASAP with an error.
+If the API version is wrong, the name is already taken, or there are other similar errors, the function will return `VALKEYMODULE_ERR`, and the module `OnLoad` function should return ASAP with an error.

 Before the `Init` function is called, no other API function can be called, otherwise the module will segfault and the Valkey instance will crash.

-The second function called, `RedisModule_CreateCommand`, is used in order to register commands into the Valkey core.
+The second function called, `ValkeyModule_CreateCommand`, is used in order to register commands into the Valkey core.
 The following is the prototype:

-    int RedisModule_CreateCommand(RedisModuleCtx *ctx, const char *name,
+    int ValkeyModule_CreateCommand(ValkeyModuleCtx *ctx, const char *name,
-                                  RedisModuleCmdFunc cmdfunc, const char *strflags,
+                                  ValkeyModuleCmdFunc cmdfunc, const char *strflags,
                                   int firstkey, int lastkey, int keystep);

 As you can see, most Valkey modules API calls all take as first argument